 They were not acknowledging the music, they were expressing their heartfelt PRIDE in the EFFORT put forth by their child.
 The worth of this action in regards to the self-esteem of the performers is immeasurable.
 It means: “All my efforts, all my sacrifice, all my learning was WORTHWHILE……I MADE A DIFFERENCE…..I COUNT!”
 Needless to say, the impetus to do even better is planted securely in the mind.
 (And the mind leads itself in the direction of its most dominant thought!)

-Certainly there is much internal satisfaction which comes from a fine musical performance; however, this may be reserved for a chosen few during those first few years of learning, practicing, and rehearsing while others are outside playing.
+Certainly, there is much internal satisfaction that comes from a fine musical performance; however, this may be reserved for a chosen few during those first few years of learning, practicing, and rehearsing while others are outside playing.
 Young musicians need all the support we can muster or the opinions for a “less difficult” activity may become more attractive.
 This is certainly a time in growing when they need us (parents, teachers) the most in helping to FOCUS THE ENERGY.

 PARENT APPROVAL is the most potent fuel when it comes to ensuring success for any young person.
 Yes, we all want the parents to appreciate and understand Mozart, Handel, Wagner, Holst, etc. And, certainly, that will come with time, just as it did for us.
 But it is necessary for them to APPRECIATE and UNDERSTAND what it means to their son and daughter to have MOM and DAD in the audience.